The Upper Midwest’s First Bone Marrow Transplant Program

 - Autologous transplants.
 Healthy cells are taken from the patient’s own bone marrow for transplant after chemotherapy.

 - Allogeneic transplants.
-Healthy cells are taken from a donor’s bone marrow for a transplant.
+Healthy cells are taken from a donor’s bone marrow for a transplant after chemotherapy.

 Autologous Transplants

 Autologous transplants can replace diseased or damaged bone marrow cells with new stem cells.
-This treatment is often helpful for patients receiving high doses of chemotherapy.
-Before undergoing chemotherapy, their healthy stem cells are harvested to be transplanted back later.
+This treatment is offered to patients diagnosed with multiple myeloma or certain types of lymphoma.

 An autologous transplant involves these steps:

 - Stem cell mobilization.
-Injecting medications that will cause stem cells to move from the bone marrow to the blood for easier collection.
+Patients are given medications that will cause stem cells to move from the bone marrow to the blood for easier collection.

 - Stem cell collection.
 Stem cells are harvested from the blood through a process called apheresis and frozen for later use.